 As Chief Digital Officer at the Health Standards Organization (HSO) and its affiliate, Accreditation Canada, Amy E. Yee leads enterprise digital platforms, IT services, infrastructure, marketing and communications, and a transformation portfolio that includes digital transformation of the stakeholder experience from employees, partners and surveyors, to health service providers and patients around the world.
 Prior to joining HSO, she traveled the world working closely with CEOs, business leaders and their customers to map exciting business opportunities to powerful digital strategies and solutions.
 Her clients have included Fortune 500 global insurance companies, and companies ranging from healthcare, energy, engineering, and manufacturing to law firms.
-Ms. Yee speaks regularly on a variety of topics in cities around the world including Tokyo, New York, Washington, Toronto and Las Vegas and is the co-host of The Weekly Stand-up, a show on Blockchain Radio that examines the latest blockchain developments from a business perspective.
+Ms. Yee speaks regularly on a variety of topics in cities around the world including Tokyo, New York, Washington, Toronto and Las Vegas.
 She has a background in venture capital and entrepreneurship, a degree in electrical engineering, and UX certification from the Nielsen Norman Group.
 She also has more than 12 years’ combined experience as a director on non-profit boards, and in 2015, she won a Forty Under 40 Award in her hometown of Ottawa, Canada.

-Jeff Nolan is a senior sales and operations leader focused on helping customers.
-Having worked within the high tech industry since 1995, he understands technology and its alignment with business operations.
+Jeff Nolan is a senior sales and transformation leader currently serving as Associate Partner, Advise Move & Build, Public Sector, with IBM Canada.
+In this role he is responsible for supporting Canada’s digital transformation and Journey to the Cloud.
+Having worked within the high tech industry since 1995, Mr. Nolan understands technology and its alignment with business operations.
 When required, he initiates radical shifts in business processes and operations to optimize brand awareness in support of his customers.
-Mr. Nolan is currently a Business Development Executive with IBM Ottawa, supporting the Government of Canada in making decisions on complex IT projects that span the full scope of the Government’s mandate and impact its employees and the citizens of Canada.
-Prior to joining IBM, he was with Mitel Ottawa, where he held a series of progressively responsible positions, culminating in his role as Global Vice President, Mitel-Connected Guests.
+Prior to joining IBM, Mr. Nolan was with Mitel Ottawa, where he held a series of progressively responsible positions, culminating in his role as Global Vice President, Mitel-Connected Guests.
 He is currently a lecturer at Ottawa’s Algonquin College.
-As a KDH Board member, Mr. Nolan is eager to help KDH grow and expand its services to the community.
+Mr. Nolan joined the KDH Board in 2018; as a Board member, he is committed to helping KDH grow and expand its services to the community.
 He and his family have made their home in Kemptville since 2007.